 - Change cleaning pad – The cleaning pad needs to be changed if you are moving from wet or damp mopping to dry sweeping.

 - Replace the battery – Replacing the battery should be completed if you notice the battery of the Braava 380t not holding a charge, or if it has died entirely.

 Annual maintenance costs for the Braava 380t lands around $5 / year.
 This will cover replacing the battery every 3 years.

 Once you run out of the cleaning cloths that come with the Braava we highly recommend getting a pack of washable microfiber cloths.
-This 10 pack (5 dry and 5 wet) on Amazon is a great deal.
+Lots of good and inexpensive options here.